associate degree in occupational studies

 This course builds on the acting (technical and scene study), vocal and movement work from the first year.
 Through the

 rehearsal process, we will explore how the script as well as the musical and physical texts come together to create a musical theatre performance.
 Understanding the historical context (when it takes place, when it was written) and stylistic context of the piece will be a focus in the work.
 We will learn from and establish the rehearsal process leading up to performance.
-The instructor will choose up to 3 musicals for the semester – 2 or more scenes from each musical will be assigned and rehearsed.
-Each scene will be double or triple cast allowing students to learn from each other’s work on the same scene.
+The instructor will choose various scenes from musicals for the semester.
+Some scenes will be double or triple cast allowing students to learn from each other’s work on the same scene.

 3.0 Credits